 Our Charlotte workers’ compensation attorneys believe that no workers who sustain on-the-job injuries should be forced to pay for those injuries — and state law agrees.
 With few exceptions, every business that employs at least three individuals is required to carry special insurance that pays medical treatment expenses, compensation for disability, and death benefits for injured workers, regardless of fault.

 When a workplace injury claim reveals that an employer does not carry the required insurance coverage, injured workers face a complex legal process to try to pay the expenses related to their injuries — often while they are unable to work.
 Since this type of incident happens more frequently than most people would imagine, the North Carolina Industrial Commission (the Commission) has initiated new ways to help protect workers.

 NC Recently Announced Strong Action Against Uninsured Employers

 In March 2015, the Commission announced that the fraud unit stepped up its investigation of uninsured businesses.
 At the time of the announcement, the ramp-up had been going on for about a year.
-Based solely on civil penalties collected from uninsured companies, the Commission noted that penalties increased by 43 percent between fiscal year 2013-2014.
-Even more dramatic was that the numbers showed a 621 percent increase from the collections for fiscal year 2011-2012.
+Based solely on civil penalties collected from uninsured companies, the Commission noted that penalties increased by 43 percent between the fiscal year 2013-2014.
+Even more dramatic was that the numbers showed a 621 percent increase from the collections for the fiscal year 2011-2012.

 The Commission credits a new fraud alerting tool called the Noncompliant Employer Targeting System (NETS) with its recent successes.
 This tool allows the Commission to collect data from various state agencies to identify potentially-noncompliant businesses and allows them to focus investigative efforts more precisely.